 They probably manifested to compensate for any weaknesses in Dante's fighting style, Eryx might've awakened because Dante needed to get rid of the Succubus fast, but could only do so with heavy hits, which is what it can do.
 Aquilla probably awakened because during the boss fight with Barbas, he was sending out tons of Mooks at Dante, and he needed to round them up fast, which is what it can also do.

 Dante and Vergil were hidden by Sparda, not the forces of Mundus.
 Mundus was unaware that Dante had survived until he was an adult and able to defend himself.
 Vergil did an even better job of keeping himself hidden.

-Another one (I'm not a ravid hater, I'm just curious): there's something that left me puzzled: according to the Take That, Audience! entrance, there's a moment in the game where Dante dons a white wig by mistake... and then removes it saying "Not in a million years", which is apparently a jab at the fans obsessed with the old white-haired Dante.
+Another one (I'm not a rabid hater, I'm just curious): there's something that left me puzzled: according to the Take That, Audience! entry, there's a moment in the game where Dante dons a white wig by mistake... and then removes it, saying "Not in a million years", which is apparently a jab at the fans obsessed with the old white-haired Dante.
 And yet, this Dante becomes white-haired and red-coated himself during the Devil Trigger, and even permanently after the end of the game.
 So, doesn't this make the above mentioned wig-jab... dunno... odd?
-Like "Yeah, never gonna happe-oh, it actually did!".
+Like "Yeah, never gonna happe-oh, it actually did!"